prithvirao/NLP-Project-1/README.md

 There is a list 'keywords' where you specify the keyword or keywords you want to use to get updates on.
 In this demo the 'keywords' has been set to 'earthquake'

+# Quickstart Guide
+You can simply open the quickstart guide and execute the 3 commands given over there on the terminal or bash to run the code `Note`: Since the code runs in real-time, the value of no of days needs to be changed in order to get the same results.
+We have explained about it in detail below

 # Setting up the environment

 The dependencies have been specified in the requirements file.